 Score explanation: AMS has long standing aluminum, paper, plastic, and glass recycling programs.
 The medical school began implementing its composting program in 2019, which currently consists of composting bins in each of the three student lounges.
+During the fiscal year 2023, Brown had 798.5 tons of material picked up for composting.

-7. Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+5.7.
+Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-- Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.The medical school is not engaged in efforts to increase food and beverage sustainability. - There are no sustainability guidelines for food and beverages.
+3 Yes, the medical school has a dequate s ustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+2 There are sustainability guidelines for food and beverages, but they are insufficient or optional .
+The medical school is engaged in efforts to increase food and beverage sustainability.

+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The medical school is not engaged in efforts to increase food and beverage sustainability.

+0 There are no sustainability guidelines for food and beverages.

 Score explanation: There is one third party food vendor located within the medical school building.
 It is not required by the university to adhere to any food sustainability standards.
 The medical school utilizes Brown Dining's catering service for school sponsored events but does not participate in catering's "Green Event" option, which includes sustainably sourced food and reusable dining ware.
 Food is usually served in paper containers with plastic utensils, and food waste is composted.
 While Brown's Dining Services has food sourcing and sustainability goals, AMS is not actively engaged in these efforts.
+Leftover food from events is frequently placed in student lounges to avoid food waste.

-8. Does the $\underline{\text{medical school}}$ or $\underline{\text{institution}}$ apply sustainability criteria when making decisions about supply procurement?
+5.8.
+Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is not engaged in efforts to increase sustainability of procurement. - 0 There are no sustainability guidelines for supply procurement.
+3 Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.

+- 2 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The medical school is engaged in efforts to increase sustainability of procurement. - 1 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The medical school is not engaged in efforts to increase sustainability of procurement. - 0 There are no sustainability guidelines for supply procurement.